Motion: Dynamic Considerations

 However, it is very important to note:

-In the case of the Simple-Harmonic-Motion and the Constant-Acceleration motion-laws, the actual acceleration are always significantly more than the nominal value, no matter what the Period-Ratio or machine speed.
+In the case of the Simple-Harmonic-Motion and the Constant-Acceleration motion-laws, the actual acceleration is always significantly more than the nominal value, no matter what the Period-Ratio or machine speed.

 Motion-Laws or motions that exhibit discontinuities in acceleration (infinite jerk), at any point in their cam profile, produce particularly severe vibrations at the driven mass.